grantgasser/lottery-ticket-hypothesis-reproduction/README.md

 # Reproducing Lottery Ticket Hypothesis Paper
-This is an attempt to reproduce the [Lottery Ticket Hypothesis paper](https://arxiv.org/abs/1803.03635) by Frankle and Carbin.
+This is an attempt to reproduce the [Lottery Ticket Hypothesis (LTH) paper](https://arxiv.org/abs/1803.03635) by Frankle and Carbin.

 ## Basic Summary
 This paper in a few words: 1) Train network 2) Prune unecessary weights/connections.
 It would be great to figure out how to identify the subnetwork without having to build and train full network.
 This pruning method can reduce the number of parameters by 10x while maintaining the same performance.
 See [this article](https://www.technologyreview.com/2019/05/10/135426/a-new-way-to-build-tiny-neural-networks-could-create-powerful-ai-on-your-phone/) for more.